-- This modifier says to restore files to their original modes, ignoring the present umask(2).
-Setuid and sticky information will also be restored to the super-user. - 0, ..., 9 This modifier selects an alternate drive on which the tape is mounted.
-The default is drive 0 at 1600 bpi, which is normally /dev/rmt8. - Normally tar does its work silently.
+- p This modifier says to restore files to their original modes, ignoring the present umask(2).
+Setuid and sticky information will also be restored to the super-user. - v Normally tar does its work silently.
 The v (verbose) option makes tar print the name of each file it treats preceded by the function letter.
-With the t function, the verbose option gives more information about the tape entries than just their names. - Tar prints the action to be taken followed by file name, then wait for user confirmation.
+With the t function, the verbose option gives more information about the tape entries than just their names. - w Tar prints the action to be taken followed by filename, then wait for user confirmation.
 If a word beginning with 'y' is given, the action is done.
-Any other input means don't do it. - Tar uses the next argument as the name of the archive instead of /dev/rmt?.
-If the name of the file is '-', tar writes to standard output or reads from standard input, whichever is appropriate.
-Thus, tar can be used as the head or tail of a filter chain.
-Tar can also be used to move hierarchies with the command cd fromdir; tar cf - . | (cd todir; tar xf -)
+Any other input means don't do it.